AlexsanderHamir/PromptFuse/README.md

 # TokenSpan: A Simple Token Compression Technique

+> **Note:** This project is an experiment focused on introducing a different way to think about prompt token compression—using dictionary encoding of repeated phrases—rather than fully implementing a complete compression system from scratch.
+It aims to explore the concept and provide a simple API to estimate token savings, serving as a foundation for further development.

 ## 🔢 THE FORMULA: `Saved = (2 × X) - (X + 4)`

 TokenSpan is based on a straightforward idea:
 **compress token usage by substituting frequently repeated phrases with a single-token code**.

 For example, consider a common two-token phrase like `"Microsoft Designer"`.
 If it appears **X** times in a prompt, the original token cost is:

 ```